Programming on Cape Town TV

 i.
 The content may not be used for fundraising or to further the aims of any particular religious organisation.

 ii.
 Preference will be given to good quality local material.
 Local content is defined as that which is produced in South Africa and in particular Cape Town.

 iii.
-All programmes are subject to the approval of CTV’s Programme Manager.
+All programmes are subject to the approval of Cape Town TV’s Programme Manager.

 6.4 Criteria for developmental religious content

 i.
 The religious organisation cannot afford to pay placement fees.

 ii.
 The religious organisation is based in Cape Town.

 iii.
 The religious organisation serves a disadvantaged community.